dougdellolio/coinbasepro-csharp/README.md

 ###### Getting account history (<i>paged response</i>) ######

 ````
-//the limit is the amount of items per page
+//the limit is the amount of items per page - in this case it would be 2 items
 var accountHistoryResponse = await gdaxClient.AccountsService.GetAccountHistoryAsync("ef56a389", 2);

 //retrieve by page number - this would return the first page of the response (latest first)